 However, today, as a former government official, if I could leave you with one message it would be this:

-There has never been a point in our nation’s history that better illustrates exactly why FHA and Ginnie Mae exist
+There has never been a point in our nation’s history that better illustrates exactly why FHA and Ginnie Mae exist.
+During these uncertain economic times, their counter-cyclical role of ensuring adequate mortgage activity and liquidity has been necessary and vital.

 borrowers from possible financial ruin by allowing them to refinance into a safe and secure 30-year fixed rate mortgage.
 Another 2 million